giorgi123412/zakMicroJs/README.md

 **The sweet, juicy bits**
 - zakMicroJs is really tiny: 5KB, 2KB gzipped, small enough to stick inline on single page web apps, saving an extra HTTP request.
-- Supports modern desktop and mobile browsers including Chrome, Firefox, Internet Explorer, Opera and Safari (see Browser Support below).
+- Supports modern desktop and mobile browsers including Chrome, Firefox, Internet Explorer, Opera and Safari.
 - Even supports creaky old browsers like IE6, I don't know why you would do this.
 - No animation cruft, instead use CSS transitions like a nice person.